Sellwood-Moreland and Portland OR

 Diagnosing the TMJ Disorder

 TMJ disorder is often misdiagnosed by physicians, resulting in patients masking their pain with medication, instead of treating the problem at the source.
 At Whole Health Dentistry, we take into account your entire oral health when diagnosing TMJ disorder.
-Often, TMJ sufferers habitually clench and grind their teeth while asleep, which leads to worn tooth enamel.
-This is a telltale sign of TMJ disorder, but not the only way we diagnose it.
-However, only a thorough consultation with the dentist will determine if you have TMJ disorder.
+We utilize a low dose scan of the head, neck, TMJ joints and airway to determine the source of the problem.
+A thorough consultation with the dentist will determine if you have TMJ disorder.

 Treatment for TMJ disorder will vary for each patient.
 Once TMJ disorder has been diagnosed, treatment can begin.
 The ideal goal is to bring your jaw into optimal alignment to relieve your pain.
 This goal may be achieved by replacing missing teeth, or other restorative dental treatments.